“Naked I came from my mother’s womb,

 And He loves you.

-(For more insight into sexual and relational brokenness, read Surviving Sexual Brokenness: What Grace Can Do, available at Amazon.com.)
+(For more insight into sexual and relational brokenness, order Surviving Sexual Brokenness: What Grace Can Do, through Amazon.com, where all of my books are available.)